 Example: "civil war" memoir

-Follow these steps to begin searching for primary sources in WorldCat:
+Follow these steps to begin searching for primary sources:

 Depending on what limits you choose, you may retrieve a wide range of results, including archival collections, books, ebooks, and databases at other institutions to which SU may not have access.
 However, the results may also include freely available websites, which may be of particular interest.